Day 1: Wednesday 10 July

 The Partnership is looking to leverage its scale to pursue a flagship financing vehicle to utilise private sector funding from pension funds and insurers to deliver net zero projects in both the private and public sector and, as the programme develops, to support economic development, regeneration, skills and infrastructure projects to grow the region’s economy and improve productivity.

-Protecting Place and Planet
+Place and Planet

-Building a strong diverse workforce
+Why building a strong diverse workforce matters

 13:20 - 14:20